For 13 years, Hillary Care, National Socialized Medicine, was her plan.

 What the hell?

-Let's take her out of the realm of responsibility for failure on this.
+Let's take her out of the realm of responsibility for failure on this and making sure that her new plan is hers and she's making modifications in it.

-Here's a portion of uh what she said.
+Here's a portion of what she said.

 I've been a child advocate for longer than I care to tell you, 35 years.

-And I knocked On doors, and I went into little apartments, and I talked with people, and I found children in wheelchairs, and I found blind children and deaf children.
+And I knocked on doors and I went into little apartments and I talked with people and I found children in wheelchairs and I found blind children and deaf children.

 They weren't in school.